elzekool/talk-starting-with-progressive-webapps/slides.md

 * Network proxy (this is what allows offline usage).
 Better then AppCache as it is completely controlled by you.
 * Entry point for push notifications

 The Service Work spec is still in draft.
-If you have trouble sleeping, you can the last draft on https://w3c.github.io/ServiceWorker/.
+If you have trouble sleeping, you can view the last draft on https://w3c.github.io/ServiceWorker/.
 But the standard is mature enough to start working with it.
 With Safari now also joining the team it is supported in all major platforms